fjoniyz/ganges/scripts/data-generator/README.md

 ## Usage

 To create sample data you can run any of scripts in `generators/` folder.
 The scripts generate data until their execution is terminated (i.e. with Ctrl+C).
+Data is created in the `data/` folder.

 `producer.py` script can create several Kafka producers in separate processes that will simultaneously send data from several .csv files in different topics.
 To generate Kafka records, configureate needed datasets in `config.yaml` and simply start the producer.py with `python producer.py`.
 More about configuration in the next section.